json-api/json-api/_format/1.1/index.md

 other than `ext` and `profile`.

 Extensions and profiles are each uniquely identified by a [URI](https://tools.ietf.org/html/rfc3986).
-Visiting an extension's or profile's URI **SHOULD** return documentation that describes its usage.
+Visiting an extension's or a profile's URI **SHOULD** return documentation that describes its usage.

 The `ext` parameter is used to support [extensions] and the `profile` parameter